 2019 Strategic Planning Retreat: As some of you may recall, our strategic plan is revisited every two years to report progress toward accomplishing its goals and tactics, and to update the plan with new goals or tactics if needed or desired.
 In February 2019, our Plan will be due for another such update.
 We could schedule another strategic planning retreat at that time, or we could hold back for another year to allow more time to accomplish some of the tactics in the plan.
-While I feel we have made satisfactory progress implementing the plan over the last year and a half, the SEAGO team will have a very busy year ahead of us planning the 21st Annual Arizona Rural Transportation Summit, and it might be better to focus on the appropriate level of planning necessary for the execution of a successful event rather than developing new goals or tactics at this time.
+While I feel we have made satisfactory progress implementing the plan over the last year and a half, the SEAGO team will have a very busy year ahead of us with procurement of AAA subawards for the next five year period and planning the 21st Annual Arizona Rural Transportation Summit, and it might be better to focus on the appropriate level of planning necessary for the execution of a successful event rather than developing new goals or tactics at this time.